Core language and environment

 Core ARTIQ extensions to the Python language.

-This decorator marks a function for execution on the same device as its caller.
+Decorates a function or method to be executed on the same device (host/core device) as the caller.

 artiq.language.core.rpc(arg=None, flags={})[source]